Sharing Experiments

 If only an experiment is imported, but not its datasets, some functionalities are not available such as diagnostics or MLI.
 Both the experiment and its datasets must be imported to use all of the experiment’s functionalities.

-Experiments in Remote Storage are made available in H2O MLOps and can be shared with other users.
-If a DAI instance is terminated and deleted, the Projects associated with that instance of DAI remain saved in Remote Storage.
-Projects saved in Remote Storage are made available in newly created instances of DAI.
+Experiments in H2O Storage are made available in H2O MLOps and can be shared with other users.
+If a DAI instance is terminated and deleted, the Projects associated with that instance of DAI remain saved in H2O Storage.
+Projects saved in H2O Storage are made available in newly created instances of DAI.
 This means that in cases where you need to keep an old experiment, model interpretation, or AutoDoc for reference purposes, keeping the specific DAI instance containing them isn’t necessary.
 Instead, you can create a project, link the relevant experiment and data, and delete the DAI instance.
 The model can then be deployed to H2O MLOps, from which you can download the AutoDoc associated with the model.
 In addition, you can create a new DAI instance, import the project, and run and view the model interpretation.
 Following this practice can help lower costs by eliminating the need to keep specific instances of DAI.

 Sharing With Other Users